top of page

 $50 billion

-in direct electric bill savings for New Yorkers and $28 billion in indirect savings through wholesale market impacts
+in direct electric bill savings for New Yorkers who go solar

 $3-4 billion